jenkinsci/multi-branch-project-plugin/README.md

 ## Usage

+Install the plugin using one of these methods:

+* Use the Jenkins plugin update center to download and install the latest version.
-Install the plugin manually by compiling the HPI and uploading it through the Jenkins interface.
-It will make it to the plugin update center eventually.
+* Clone this repo, manually compile the HPI file, and upload it through the Jenkins interface on the "advanced" tab in the plugin update center to get the newest/unreleased code.

 The project type will appear in the list on the "New Job" page.
 When configuring the project, the SCM portion will be different.
 This section tells